 A vegetable that will always grow well in my garden is the humble beetroot.
-Sometime I think it’s because I hold no expectation of a vegetable from the plant itself, so it thrives.
-If that statement sounds strange then please let me explain.
+Sometimes I think it’s because I hold no expectation of a vegetable from the plant itself, so it thrives.
+If that statement sounds strange then please let me explain and then give you a great recipe for Beetroot Chips.

 One beet will fill a preserving jar.
 Funnily enough, even though they look old, woody and past their prime in the garden, they still taste delicious pickled in vinegar.